adamryman/restarter/README.md

 *NOTE: In non-professional state at the moment, I will clean it up and add real errors, but I wanted to put this up even in its current state*

-restarter restarts a command with arguments when a restart channel is sent to.
+Package restarter restarts a command with arguments when a restart channel is sent to.

 Current there are two cli interfaces for the library.